niwayandm/printing-machine/README.md

-# printing-machine-
+# Printing Machine
-Printing Machine Downtime Prediction
+This repo contains a notebook for Printing Machine data exploration, data cleansing and data prediction.